Cairo Metro: Line 3

-Line 3 (green) is currently the newest, opening in 2012.
-It presently operates from El Kit Kat to Adly Mansour, with construction underway for the remaining line to the northwest of Greater Cairo.
-Eventually, it will link Cairo International Airport to Cairo University and Imbaba.
-The line will cross under the two branches of the River Nile, as does Line 2.
+Line 3 (green) is the newest line.
+Its first section opened in 2012.
+It operates from Rod El-Farag Corridor and Cairo University to Adly Mansour, where it connects to the Cairo Light Rail Transit.
+Eventually, it will be extended to Cairo International Airport.
+The line crosses under the two branches of the River Nile, as does Line 2.
 The total length of the line will be approximately 50 km, most of which are in the bored tunnel, and will be implemented in four phases.

-Phase 1 from Attaba station to Abbassia station opened on 21 February 2012, with five stations and a total length of 4.3 km.
-Phase 2 to Al Ahram Station was opened on May 7, 2014, by Adly Mansour, with four additional stations and an added length of 7.7 km, for a total length of 12.0 km.
-Phase 4-1 from Al Ahram to El Shams Club opened on June 15, 2019 (except for Heliopolis Square station).
+Phase 1 from Attaba station to Abbassia station opened in 21 February 2012, with five stations and a total length of 4.3 km.
+Phase 2 to Al Ahram Station was opened in 7 May 2014, by Adly Mansour, with four additional stations and an added length of 7.7 km, for a total length of 12.0 km.
+Phase 4A from Al Ahram to El Shams Club opened in 15 June 2019 (except for Heliopolis Square station which opened later that year).
+Phase 3A from Attaba station to Kit Kat station opened in October 2022.
+Phase 3B from Kit Kat station to Rod El-Farag Corridor station opened in January 2024, adding six more stations and 6.6 km. and began revenue service on 1 January 2024.
+Phase 3C from Kit Kat to Cairo University was opened in 15 May 2024.

 History

 Background

-As the biggest and most densely populated city in Africa, and the Arab World, the case for a metro in Greater Cairo was strong.
+As the biggest and most densely populated megacity in Africa and the Middle East, Greater Cairo had a strong case for a metro.
 In 1987 that population stood at 10 million residents, not counting the two million or so commuters who came into Cairo every day to work.
 The capacity of Cairo's public transport infrastructure was around 20,000 passengers/hour, which increased to 60,000 after the construction of the metro.